 For all orders to the value of £40 or more placed before midnight on 18 November, we’ll gift-wrap your items with our compliments.
 To request free gift wrap, just enter the code NOVEMBER in the ‘Promotional code’ box at the final stage of the online checkout or quote this code over the phone when you order.

-Please read on for a few suggestions for presents or click here to go straight to our main shop and browse at your leisure.
+Please read on for a few suggestions for presents or visit our main online shop and browse at your leisure.

 We’ll be in touch again next week with the usual newsletter fare of an extract, readers’ comments, a round-up of new membership benefits and the like.